 Is any amount of alcohol good?
-Most people partake in having an alcoholic beverage at some point in their lives.
-For some people, they only drink on special occasions.
-Other people drink only a few times a year or few times a month.
-Some drink only on weekends and others have a glass of their favorite beverage after work every evening.
+Most people partake in having an alcoholic beverage at some point.
+Some people only drink on special occasions.
+Other people drink only a few times a year or a few times a month.
+Some drink only on weekends, and others have a glass of their favorite beverage after work every evening.
 Which one of these is the best for your health?

 Every time you pull up your newsfeed, there seems to be some article about alcohol being good or bad for you.
 All these mixed signals make it incredibly confusing as to which is the truth.
 The reality is that the benefits or detriments of alcohol are individualized based on a person’s body composition, amount of alcohol ingested, length of time the alcohol was consumed in, type of beverage, and frequency of consumption.
 Due to all of this, the relationship between alcohol and your health is amazingly complex.

 To understand this connection, we need to take a closer look at alcohol and its effects on your body.
 The active ingredient in alcohol is a chemical called ethanol, which can make you drunk.
 Ethanol decreases the communication between brain cells, causing many people to feel less self-conscious or shy.
 The lowered inhibitions often result in impaired judgment, leading people to do things they regret once sober.